 A big thanks goes to the Beaufort Yacht and Sailing Club for generously letting the River Swim utilize their race buoys for last year's event.
 We appreciate their help in making our course even better!

 Proceeds of the Beaufort River Swim Benefit Our Learn to Swim Program:

-Last year we raised over $8,800 at the Beaufort River Swim.
+Last year we raised over $10,000 at the Beaufort River Swim.
 Individuals who wouldn't have the access or means to learn to swim are able to, through generous donations and support from individuals like you.
-In addition to support from the River Swim, our own scholarship program and outside grants such as the United Way and Rotary, helped raise and contribute over $21,000 to aquatics in 2015.
-Over 850 individuals were impacted through swim lessons and aquatic programming and education that we provided throughout the year.
-In 2015 the Y taught over 1,500 swim lessons alone!
+In addition to support from the River Swim, our own scholarship program and outside grants such as the Y-USA Safety Around the Water grant, allowed over 850 individuals to be positively impacted through swim lessons and aquatic programming and education at the Y. In 2016 the Y taught over 1,500 swim lessons!

 Swimmers of all levels participate in the River Swim: triathletes, recreational lap swimmers and competitive age group swimmers.
 The Race starts at Port Royal Landing Marina, travels around the bend, passes the Hospital, and finishes at the Boat Ramp at the corner of the Downtown Marina, adjacent to Waterfront Park.

 The YMCA is a not for profit organization promoting youth development, healthy living, and social responsibility.
 The organization is overseen by a volunteer board of directors within the community.